WeiWeiiFu/GEOL0069-London-vegetation-cover_K-means_CNN/README.md

 ## A description of the problem to be tackled
 Urban vegetation is crucial for environmental quality and city planning, yet mapping green spaces at scale is challenging.
 This project tackles automatic vegetation cover classification in London using Sentinel-2 satellite imagery.
 We exploit the Normalized Difference Vegetation Index (NDVI) – a spectral index highlighting live green vegetation – to differentiate vegetated and non-vegetated land cover.
 Our goal is to compare an unsupervised approach (K-means clustering on NDVI data) with a weakly-supervised deep learning approach (U-Net convolutional neural network) for detecting vegetation.
 By leveraging Earth observation data and AI, we demonstrate how urban green areas can be mapped with minimal manual labels, which is valuable for urban planners and ecologists.
+Urban vegetation plays a vital role in mitigating the adverse effects of urbanization and climate change.
+It significantly contributes to improving thermal comfort, carbon storage capacity, rainwater infiltration, pollutant absorption and biodiversity enhancement in cities.
+With the acceleration of urbanization, it is expected that by 2050, 68% of the world's population will live in urban areas, which exacerbates challenges such as urban heat islands and makes urban green space a priority that needs to be addressed.
+The goal of this project is to use artificial intelligence technology to map and quantify the vegetation cover in Greater London from Sentinel-2 imagery obtained from Google EE.

 ## Data sources
 Google EE
 https://console.cloud.google.com/earth-engine/configuration;success=true?inv=1&invt=AbzGzg&project=silver-bird-461614-i1